Many or all companies we feature compensate us. Compensation and editorial

 Credit card with a 0% introductory APR

-If you’re financing a small or inexpensive project, you may consider applying for a credit card that offers a 0% introductory APR on new purchases.
-This type of card offers deferred interest for a set time period, often 12 to 21 months.
+If you’re financing a small or inexpensive project, consider applying for a credit card that offers a 0% introductory APR on new purchases.
+This type of card offers deferred interest for a set time, often 12 to 21 months.

 Ensure you can repay the full balance on the card before the introductory APR expires, or interest charges could add up.
-Check out our research on the best 0% APR credit cards.
+Keep in mind that maxing out balances on your cards could be detrimental to your credit scores.